-Behaving with integrity, demonstrating strong commitment to ethical values and respecting the rule of Law
+Behaving with integrity, demonstrating strong commitment to ethical values and respecting the rule of

-- 1. Delivering the IIP Action Plan and maintaining the 3 project groups. - 2.
-Uncertainties around the impact of the recommendations arising from the National Landscapes (Glover) Review on structures and funding and the timescales in which they are to be implemented. - 3.
-The impact of the non-inflationary 2021/22 funding settlement from Defra on delivery targets and uncertainty around the longer-term funding settlements from Defra following the end of the four-year settlement.
+- 1. The impact of the Investors in People Re-Assessment Award and the creation of an IIP Action Plan. - 2.
+Uncertainties around the impact of the recommendations arising from the National Landscapes Review consultation on structures and funding and the timescales in which they are to be implemented. - 3.
+The impact of the non-inflationary 3-year funding settlement from Defra on delivery targets in 2022/23 and the following 2 years.